-Question Answer Marks EITHER 5(a) How, and with what dramatic effects, does Stoppard present Nirad Das and his art in the play?
+Question Answer Marks EITHER 5(a) In what ways, and with what dramatic effects, does Stoppard present cultural differences in the play?
 25 Mark according to the levels of response marking criteria.
-OR 5(b) Analyse the following extract, considering it in relation to Stoppard's dramatic presentation of Flora in the play.
-You should pay close attention to language, tone and action in your answer.
+OR 5(b) Analyse the following extract and consider in what ways it is characteristic of Pike's obsession with Flora.
+You should pay close attention to the language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.